shadowboxingapp/shadowboxingapp.github.io/_posts/2020-11-02-boxing-dodge-app.md

 includeScreenshots: "yes"
 ---

-This week in version 1.14 of the [Shadow Boxing app](/), we built a new exercice and gave you a simple way to create your own boxing workout.
+This week in version 1.14 of the [Shadow Boxing app](/), we built a new exercice to [our already long list of workouts](/workouts/) and gave you a simple way to create your own boxing workout.
 As some more countries enter into lockdown again, [it's important to stay active](/boxing-workout-during-lockdown-at-home/) so we hope that this update will make you want to train!

 {% include preview.html %}